kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_03_baby_maker.md

 # Chapter 3: The Baby Maker
 ## Reproduction vs. Fun — The Two Purposes of Sex

----

-### A Little Story
+## A Little Story

 Raju bought a new smartphone last month.

-*"Finally!"* he thought. *"Now I can make phone calls!"*
+"Finally!" he thought.
+"Now I can make phone calls!"

 Every day, he used it only for calling his mother, his boss, and sometimes his wife.

 One day, his nephew visited and laughed.

-*"Raju Uncle, you know this phone can do SO much more, right?"*
+"Raju Uncle, you know this phone can do SO much more, right?"

-*"More?
-Like what?"*
+"More?
+Like what?"

-*"Camera for photos!
+"Camera for photos!
 YouTube for videos!
 Spotify for music!
 Games!
 Maps!
-Everything!"*
+Everything!"

 Raju was shocked.
 He had been using only 10% of his phone's features!

----

-### The Phone Analogy
+## The Phone Analogy

 Your body is like that smartphone.